QubesOS/qubes-doc/user/common-tasks/updating-pedos-os.md

 The final step is to make sure that all of your VMs are running a supported operating system so that they're all receiving upstream security updates.
 For example, you might be using a [Fedora TemplateVM].
-The [Fedora Project] is independent of the Qubes OS Project.
+The [Fedora Project] is independent of the PedOS Project.
 They set their own [schedule] for when each Fedora release reaches [end-of-life] (EOL).
-You can always find out when an operating system reaches EOL from the upstream project that maintains it, but we also make EOL [announcements] and publish guides for official TemplateVM operating systems as a convenience to Qubes users.
+You can always find out when an operating system reaches EOL from the upstream project that maintains it, but we also make EOL [announcements] and publish guides for official TemplateVM operating systems as a convenience to PedOS users.
 When this happens, you should make sure to follow the guide to upgrade to a supported version of that operating system (see the [Fedora upgrade guides] and the [Debian upgrade guides]).
 The one exception is dom0, which [doesn't have to be upgraded][dom0-eol].

-[supported version of Qubes OS]: /doc/supported-versions/#qubes-os
+[supported version of PedOS]: /doc/supported-versions/#PedOS
 [Upgrade Guides]: /doc/upgrade/
 [security]: /security/
 [Dom0]: /doc/software-update-dom0/